-Our expert Employment Law Solicitors in Chesterfield, Sheffield and Mansfield offer advice on Unfair Dismissal and the latest Unfair Dismissal laws.
+Our expert Employment Law Solicitors in Chesterfield, Dronfield, Sheffield and Mansfield offer advice on Unfair Dismissal and the latest Unfair Dismissal laws.

 All employers can dismiss their employees.
 However, the Employment Rights Act 1996 says that for a dismissal to be fair, there must be a fair reason and a fair process must be followed.
 The Employment Rights Act 1996 sets out 5 potentially fair reasons that an employer can rely on to dismiss an employee.